Employment at Tamarack

 Our Lower Grades curriculum includes world language, handwork, art, music, physical education/movement, and environmental education.
 We also offer our students an educational support program to meet their diverse needs.
 We are a full member of AWSNA and WECAN and are located near Lake Michigan.
 Our neighborhood offers our students many outdoor experiences while being centrally located on Milwaukee’s east side.

 Interested candidates need to submit a resume with contact information for three professional references, a letter of interest, and a completed employment application to jobs@tamarackwaldorf.org.
-The deadline for applications is April 10, 2025 or until filled.

-Interested candidates need to submit a resume with contact information for three professional references, a letter of interest, and a completed employment application to jobs@tamarackwaldorf.org.
-The deadline for applications is April 10, 2025 or until filled.
+Please send a letter of interest, resume, three professional references, and a completed employment application to jobs@tamarackwaldorf.org with “Upper Grades Assistant” in the subject line.
+The deadline for applications is June 1st or until filled.

 Fund Development Specialist